 Every few months Quinn invites me, my sister, Quinn’s sister, and one of our other cousins (there are 49 of us Romney first cousins!) to her home for breakfast or lunch.
 I was just there last week, and she served this fabulous version of “Russian Cream,” adapted to be infinitely healthier (and I’ve added a slight improvement or two myself).

 Merry Christmas, and I hope you enjoy this!

 Quinn’s Russian Cream and Berries

-2 envelopes gelatin (you can get a vegan variety, no horses hooves, at health food stores)
+- 2 envelopes gelatin (you can get a vegan variety at most health food stores)

-3 c. plain yogurt or kefir (learn to make it yourself in Ch.
-8 of 12 Steps to Whole Foods)
+- 3 cups plain yogurt or kefir (learn to make kefir yourself in Chapter 8 of 12 Steps to Whole Foods)

 This is great as a dessert, or add some granola and serve as breakfast parfait.